 - Line a 12 pan muffin tin with paper liners and preheat the oven to 350ºF.

-- In a large bowl or mixer, combine the mashed bananas, eggs, coconut oil, vanilla extract and ⅓ cup almond butter until fully combined.
+In a large bowl or mixer, combine the mashed bananas, eggs, coconut oil, vanilla extract and almond butter until fully combined.

 - Add the coconut flour, baking soda, baking powder, and salt to the wet ingredients and mix well.
 Fold in the chocolate chunks.

-- Bake in the preheated oven for about 20 minutes.
-A toothpick inserted into the center should come out clean.
+Bake in the preheated oven for about 20 minutes.
+A toothpick inserted into the center should come out clean, and the muffins should spring back when poked with a finger (not stay indented).

 - Remove from oven and allow to cool on a wire rack for about ½ hour.
 Flip out onto a cooling rack to finish cooling.